 Painting a Surface With Latex Paint

-Before applying latex paint over oil paint, you must roughen the oil paint because a rougher surface is required for the latex adhesive to adhere properly.
+Before applying latex paint over oil-based primer, you must roughen the oil paint because a rougher surface is required for the latex adhesive to adhere properly.

 Alternatively, you can rough up the surface using 220 grit sandpaper.
 When working on DIY projects, this will ensure a good grip.

 The most common types of drywall damage are gouges, nail holes, cracks, and scratches.
-Putty or spackle can be used to cover up these imperfections.
+Putty, wood filler, or spackle can be used to cover up these imperfections.

 Why Sand Wood Before Painting?

 No one likes a sloppy or splotchy paint job on hardwood furniture or woodwork.
 However, the trick to a flawless paint job is in the steps taken before the paint is applied.

 Sanding wood is the first step.
 If you want your paint to look smooth for a long time, give it a good sanding before application.

 See Also: Is It Okay To Sand Wet Wood?